Thankfully it is now 2018. This means BBB (Bilingual Backpack Baby) & I have successfully rolled (or jumped as they say in Denmark) into the New Year.

 For a more fuller explanation of all the traditions, their meanings and some pretty photos, check out Oregon Girl Around the World’s blog.
 She is a fellow expat Copenhagen blogger who has now survived 4 New Years Eves in Denmark and has done a much better job than I explaining each tradition. https://oregongirlaroundtheworld.com/copenhagen-2/copenhagen-has-the-best-new-years-eve-in-the-world/

-Sending you all our best wishes for 2018 – may it be an easy and enjoyable year.
+Sending you all our best wishes for the new year – may it be an easy and enjoyable year.
 And if it can’t be that, then we’re sending you our protective eye glasses and full body armoured suit to do battle with it as best you can.